 Who Should Attend?

-For no cost, the Illinois Department of Human Services, Office of Grants Administration is now providing grant writing training to not for profit agencies, all government agency staff, staff of agencies under contract with any state agency in Illinois, and interested individuals.
-Nearly 3,000 staff from not-for-profit agencies across the State have participated in the class and nearly 1,000 have completed all three parts of this training.
+For no cost, the Illinois Department of Human Services, Office of Grants Administration continues to provide grant writing training to not for profit agencies, all government agency staff, staff of agencies under contract with any state agency in Illinois, and interested individuals.

 How to Register

-Register NOW for the upcoming 2016 classes to insure that you are enrolled in one of the upcoming cycles during 2016.
-The registration will remain open throughout 2015, and you will be notified by email as to the dates and times of your training.
+Register NOW for the upcoming 2017 classes to insure that you are enrolled in one of the upcoming cycles during 2017.
+The registration will remain open until classes are filled.
+You will be notified by email as to the dates and times of your training.

 Training Dates and Times